On the Predictive Power of Representation Dispersion in Language Models: Applications

 \paragraph{Results.} \Cref{fig:fraction_correct_controlled} plots mean pairwise distance against the fraction of correct predictions for several LLaMA variants on \textsc{ARC‐Challenge} and \textsc{MMLU}.
 Across all models and datasets, \emph{accuracy rises monotonically with dispersion}: slices that the model answers correctly exhibit markedly broader geometry than those it answers incorrectly.
 Practically, a practitioner could therefore \emph{sort} an unlabeled dataset by dispersion, inspect only the low‐dispersion tail to uncover failure modes, or focus continued training on those ``hard'' queries.
-Taken together, these findings establish representation dispersion as a powerful, zero‐label proxy for downstream accuracy and a principled tool for slice discovery and targeted data augmentation.
+Taken together, these findings establish representation dispersion as a powerful, zero‐label indicator of \emph{relative hardness} and a principled tool for slice discovery and targeted data augmentation, rather than a fully calibrated predictor of absolute accuracy.